fragcolor-xyz/shards/docs/docs/contribute/code/building-shards.md

 Next, update other packages with `pacman`.

 !!! note
-    `pacman` comes preinstalled on Linux and as part of `MSYS2` on Windows.
+    `pacman` comes preinstalled as part of `MSYS2` on Windows.
 For Mac you can get it [here](https://github.com/kladd/pacman-osx) or use the pre-installed package manager, [Homebrew](https://formulae.brew.sh/).

 Sync, refresh, and update all local packages that have a newer version available.